StormTrooper/Atarireader/README.md

 I have updated code to use Arduino Mega.
 The cartridge connection itself comes from [a 24 position edgeboard connector from Digikey](https://www.digikey.com/product-detail/en/EBC12DCWN/S3304-ND/927256).

 This is a fairly easy build, given that the cartridges work at 5V levels, consisting of directly connecting address and data lines between the cartridge slot and the Arduino.
-This particular Arduino has just barely enough pins for reading smaller ROM cartridges.

 ### Connections